cmusphinx/cmusphinx.github.io/wiki/faq.md

 If you are writing software you might want to integrate the format converter like ffmpeg/avconv as a separate library.

-## Q: How to record sound for pocketsphinx from microphone on my platform

-Sound recording is pretty unique in various software platforms.
-For example, Android uses Java Audio Recorder.
-Python bindings use PyAudio.
-On Windows we record with WinMM API, on Windows Phones there is another API.
-All those APIs are not compatible with each other.

-For that reason there is no standard audio recording framework in pocketsphinx/sphinxbase.
-You have to record audio with the platform API and just pass the data into decoder.
-For example, if you want to record audio in Android NDK, you can use OpenSL ES library or any other framework.

-There is also libad library which works on Linux/Windows/Mac, but it is very limited and we are not going to extend it into other platforms.

 ## Q: Can I run large vocabulary speech recognition on mobile device / Raspberry PI